Things to Do in Santiago, Chile in 3 Days: Travel Itinerary

 If you love viewpoints, you might also want to visit the Gran Torre Santiago, also known as the Costanera Center.
 Standing at 300 meters with 64 floors, it’s the tallest skyscraper in the region and offers a 360-degree panoramic view.
 You can buy tickets here.

-Tips for Booking Good, Cheap, and Cheerful Accommodation: If you wait until the last minute, it’s very likely that the best and most economical accommodations will already be booked, and you’ll have to settle for what is available.
+Tips for booking good, affordable accommodation: The first recommendation is to book your accommodation in advance.
+If you wait until the last minute, it’s very likely that the best or most affordable places will be fully booked, and you’ll have to settle for the remaining options.

-By frequently booking through Booking.com, you can access exclusive discounts, enjoy free breakfasts, and receive better rooms at no additional cost.
-This will help you secure more economical rates and additional benefits that will allow you to save on your trip.
+If you frequently book on Booking.com, you can access exclusive discounts, enjoy free breakfasts, and receive better rooms at no extra cost.
+This will allow you to get more affordable rates and enjoy additional benefits to save on your trip.

 Things to do in Santiago – Day 2: Cerro San Cristóbal and Best Museums